Quaternionic superconductivity links spinful pairing, topology, and charge-$4e$ order: Charge- 4e (quartet) condensates in quaternion language

+We emphasize that a dominant second harmonic in the current–phase relation (CPR), $I(\varphi)=I_1\sin\varphi+I_2\sin(2\varphi)+\cdots$ with $|I_2|\gtrsim|I_1|$, is \emph{not} by itself consistent with evidence for charge-$4e$ transport.
+Strong $\sin(2\varphi)$ components can arise from generic junction physics, including high transparency (i.e., nonsinusoidal Andreev spectrum) and the suppression of the first harmonic near $0$--$\pi$ transitions (e.g.\ in SFS/spin-active barriers), where the second harmonic can dominate.
+Accordingly, we treat doubled Josephson emission and even-only (or fractional) Shapiro phenomenology as \emph{supporting} evidence only when consistent with additional, independent signatures (e.g.\ flux periodicity and the bias-to-frequency relation) and with a microscopic mechanism that enhances a coherent $4e$ channel.

-supplemented by a direct quartet tunneling piece \(-\,\widetilde J_1\cos(\varphi_Q^{(L)}-\varphi_Q^{(R)})\).
-A microscopic tunnel expansion (Nambu–Gor’kov) yielding \(J_1\) at second order and the \emph{coherent two–Cooper–pair} process \(J_2\) at fourth order is provided in SM Sec.~S2, Eqs.~(S7)–(S9) with explicit expressions Eqs.~(S10a)–(S10b) and the CPR Eq.~(S11).
-In a \emph{pure \(4e\)} regime where \(I_1\!\to\!0\), the second harmonic dominates; under a dc bias \(V\) the AC Josephson frequency doubles, \( \omega=\tfrac{4e}{\hbar}V \), leading to emission at \(2f_J\) and doubled Shapiro steps—signatures observed in planar SQUIDs with gate-tunable dominance of the \(4e\) channel. \cite{Ciaccia2024CommPhys}
+A microscopic tunnel expansion (Nambu--Gor'kov) yielding \(J_1\) at second order and the \emph{coherent two--Cooper--pair} process \(J_2\) at fourth order is provided in SM Sec.~S1, Eqs.~(S7)--(S9) with explicit expressions Eqs.~(S10a)--(S10b) and the CPR Eq.~(S11).
+In a \emph{pure \(4e\)} regime where \(I_1\!\to\!0\), the second harmonic dominates; under a dc bias \(V\) the alternating-current Josephson frequency doubles, \( \omega=\tfrac{4e}{\hbar}V \), leading to emission at \(2f_J\) and doubled Shapiro steps—signatures observed in planar SQUIDs with gate-tunable dominance of the \(4e\) channel. \cite{Ciaccia2024CommPhys}

 Let \(\Delta_{\pm\mathbf Q}\) be PDW components.
 The vestigial composite \( \Delta_{\mathbf Q}\Delta_{-\mathbf Q}\) transforms as a uniform charge-\(4e\) scalar and coincides with \(Q_s\propto \mathrm{Sc}(q^2)\) in the quaternion frame, yielding a compact Landau derivation used in PDW-driven \(4e\) proposals. \cite{BergFradkinKivelson2009NatPhys,Agterberg2020ARCM,FernandesFu2021PRL} Microscopically, interacting-electron models stabilize robust \(4e\) phases and predict dominant \(J_2\) in transport. \cite{Soldini2024PRB}